KaminoSec/secnotes/_ctfs/proving_grounds_play_linux/djinn3.md

 At the very bottom we can see the user _jason_ that has root access to the command _/usr/bin/apt-get_

-Since this user is not currently in _/etc/passwd_ they must been a hidden user.
+Since this user is not currently in _/etc/passwd_ they must been a deleted user.

 If we can _su_ to _jason_ then we can pivot to root.